Monish-Alavalapati/Real-Time-Queue-Length-Estimation-using-Wireless-Sensor-Nodes/README.md

 ## Acknowledgements

-Special thanks to [Vedanta S P](https://github.com/unworld11) for providing UI and providing backend support for the project.
+Special thanks to [Vedanta S P](https://github.com/unworld11) for providing UI and backend support for the project.

 ## Licensing